Andersson007/user_inventory/README.md

 **Examples:**

-1) Show list of users for each hosts in 'hosts' file:
+1) Show list of users for each host in the 'hosts' file:
 ```
 ./user_inventory -u <ssh_user> --show-user
 ```